 If you have specific questions about the degree, contact Phyllis Richardson

 The foundation year takes an overview approach to literary history, and includes components in:

 - Renaissance studies

 Novels, plays and poetry will be studied, and a variety of approaches to literary criticism are discussed and critically assessed.

 You also learn study skills, and critically evaluate your own work in individual tutorials.

 Please note that due to staff research commitments not all of these modules may be available every year.

-There are no formal entrance requirements, but you need to demonstrate an interest in the subject, and the ability to benefit from studying the programme.
+There are no formal entrance requirements, but you need to demonstrate a passion for the subject, and the ability to write about it in fluent prose.